|646 W 600 N

 Water Department operations and long range planning are overseen by the Water Board.
 Meeting information can be found at the Water Board page.

-The Annual Drinking Water Quality Report for Hurricane City can be downloaded from the list below:
+The current Annual Drinking Water Quality Report for Hurricane City can be downloaded below:

 More information on State water quality guidelines and issues can be found at the Utah Division of Drinking Water web site.